What Is Ductility?- Meaning & Factors that Affect

 What is Ductility?

-In materials science, ductility is defined by the degree to which a material can sustain plastic deformation under tensile stress before failure.
+In the context of materials science, ductility is more precisely defined by how much plastic (permanent) deformation a material can take under tensile (pulling) stress before it finally breaks.

 What Is ductility